 To tie everything together, this year’s Netflix movies have proven that there are still filmmakers who create work meant for the big screen.
 Guillermo del Toro’s resplendent Gothic imagery in Frankenstein was made for the cinema, often combining a sweeping and lush romantic quality that feels in keeping with the time period.
 And the set design of the central location in Wake Up Dead Man has a grandness that only a big screen can project.
 In my more pessimistic moments, I’ve thought about the next generation of filmmakers who are not beholden to the cinematic experience and instead have relied on TikTok and YouTube for their stories.

 This year marked the release of two big films by big YouTubers.
 The first was Bring Her Back by Michael Philippou and Danny Philippou (of RackaRacka fame).
 Whilst I was mainly lukewarm on it, it was still an earnest and, at times, quite disturbing effort (although not as good as their first feature, Talk to Me).
 The second was Shelby Oaks by Chris Stuckmann.
 Oaks has had a compelling development.
 Initially, it was funded by backers on Kickstarter, picked up by Neon and eventually brought to the attention of Mike Flanagan.
 The film surprised me in its quality and subtext.
 It’s a film that comments on YouTube and its culture whilst depicting how tragedy can make us fall into the cycle of documenting our lives.
-Perhaps more than in his reviews, I found Stuckmann’s love of cinema in every frame, and his fondness for Spielberg and Shyamalan, clearly on display.
+Perhaps more than in his reviews, I felt Stuckmann’s love of cinema in every frame, and his fondness for Spielberg and Shyamalan, clearly on display.

 It’s honestly great to see folks of my generation who grew up on YouTube and made it part of their identity be able to transition into making movies.
 It may be “Just a fool’s hope”, as Gandalf says, but it’s the one trend in 2025 that has made me hopeful about the future of cinematic storytelling.